aescobarr/djangoref/README.md

 # Ali-Bey

-Ali-Bey is a tool for georeferencing site names, originally created for the Museu de Ciencies Naturals de Barcelona - [MCNB](https://museuciencies.cat/).
-It allows storage, indexing and querying of georeferenced site names, including geometry, and supports multiple versions of the site names.
-Ali-Bey is built using [Django](https://www.djangoproject.com/).
+Ali-Bey is a web application for georeferencing site names, originally created for the Museu de Ciencies Naturals de Barcelona - [MCNB](https://museuciencies.cat/).
+It allows the storage, indexing and querying of georeferenced site names, including their geometry, and supports multiple versions of the site names.
+Ali-Bey is built using [Django Python web framework](https://www.djangoproject.com/).

-The application exposes an API which allows to query the underlying data.
+Some functionality of the application is also exposed as an API which allows to query the underlying data.
 The API is a separate project and can be found [here](https://github.com/aescobarr/mcnb-alibey-api).

 ## Getting Started

 These instructions will help you set up a basic working development environment on an Ubuntu 18.04 LTS system.
 It assumes [Git](https://git-scm.com/) is installed and running in the host machine.

-If you are a docker user, you can use the dockerized version from this [repository](https://github.com/aescobarr/mcnb-alibey-docker) which simplifies the installation process a lot.
+If you are a docker user, you can use the dockerized version from this [repository](https://github.com/aescobarr/mcnb-alibey-docker) which simplifies the installation process.

 ### Prerequisites